corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 #### PostgreSQL

-The required `node.conf` settings for the Database Management Tool using PostgreSQL:
+The required `node.conf` settings for the database management tool using PostgreSQL:

 ```groovy